Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/122-kong-service-route.en.md

 Kong-gratulations! have now reached the end of this module by having your first service set up, running, and routing traffic proxied through a Kong data plane.
 You can now click **Next** to proceed with the next module.

-Kong-gratulations! have now reached the end of this module by creating a Kong Service.
-You can now click **Next** to proceed with the next chapter.